Sixty iconic brands that celebrate sixty glorious years of marketing, supported by Deloitte Digital

-To celebrate The Marketing Society’s 60th anniversary we’re taking a look back at the brands that left their mark in each year from the past six decades, and we want you to tell us which you think is the most iconic.
+To celebrate The Marketing Society’s 60th anniversary we took a look back at the brands that left their mark in each year from the past six decades.
 These brands span a period of huge social change, and yet more than half appeared over sixty years ago.